project-everest/zeta/intermediate/README.md

 ## Directory Contents

-* Veritas.Intermediate.Store.fst(i) - Functions for manipulating a sequence of (key, value, <other fields>) records.
+* Veritas.Intermediate.Store.fst(i) - Functions for manipulating a sequence of (key, value, ...) records.
 I'm hoping this definition of a store can be reused in multiple levels of the proof.
 * Veritas.Intermediate.Logs.fst(i) - A definition of logs with keys and slots (vlogKS) and a definition with only slots (vlogS); utilities for converting between the two.
 * Veritas.Intermediate.VerifySKC.fst(i) - Description of **InterSKC** verification and proof that this simulates **Spec** verification.